rthuffman/WFGY/ProblemMap/Inverse_Atlas/paper/README.md

 The paper proposes a shift in framing.

-Instead of assuming that generation is a default right and then trying to clean up the answer afterward, the paper argues that generation should be treated as an **authorized act** that must first pass legality checks.
+Instead of treating generation as a default right and then trying to clean up the answer afterward, it argues that generation should be treated as an **authorized act** that must first pass legitimacy conditions.

 That shift is the heart of the paper.

 So the paper is not mainly saying:

-“here is a nicer prompt”
+> here is a nicer prompt

 It is saying something stronger:

-“many AI failures are better understood as failures of pre-generative legitimacy”
+> many important AI failures are better understood as failures of pre-generative legitimacy

 That includes failures such as:

 - hallucination as unauthorized generation
 - false precision under weak support
 - premature structural diagnosis
+- unresolved neighboring routes collapsed into fake certainty
-- cosmetic repair presented as substantive correction
+- cosmetic repair presented as structural correction
-- over-claimed public output
+- public output that outruns what the current state can lawfully support

 This is what gives the paper its distinct identity.

+---

+## How this paper should be evaluated 🧭

+The fairest way to evaluate this paper at the current stage is to separate four different questions.

+### 1. Framework contribution
+Does the paper introduce a coherent and non-trivial reframing of AI failure around pre-generative legitimacy?

+### 2. Runtime contribution
+Does it specify a meaningful legality-first runtime order with clear governance states, escalation rules, and de-escalation logic?

+### 3. Artifact contribution
+Does it expose the framework as a public-layer artifact that can be inspected, tested, criticized, and compared?

+### 4. Empirical maturity
+How far has the current MVP progressed toward larger benchmark coverage, model diversity, ablation, and human or hybrid evaluation?

+This paper is strongest on the first three questions.

+The fourth is intentionally partial at the current stage.

+That is the correct reading.

+In other words, this paper should be judged first as a **framework paper with an MVP artifact layer**, and only second as an **early empirical program that is still expanding**.

 ---